-(c) Any plan filed with the department shall include, but not be limited to: (i) eligible infrastructure replacement of mains, services, meter sets and other ancillary facilities composed of non-cathodically protected steel, cast iron and wrought iron, prioritized to implement the federal gas distribution pipeline integrity management plan annually submitted to the department and consistent with subpart P of 49 C.F.R. part 192; (ii) an anticipated timeline for the completion of each project; (iii) the estimated cost of each project; (iv) rate change requests; (v) a description of customer costs and benefits under the plan; (vi) the relocations, where practical, of a meter located inside of a structure to the outside of said structure for the purpose of improving public safety; and (vii) any other information the department considers necessary to evaluate the plan.
+(c) Any plan filed with the department shall include, but not be limited to: (i) eligible infrastructure repair and replacement of mains, services, leak-prone meter sets and other ancillary facilities composed of non-cathodically protected steel, cast iron and wrought iron, prioritized to implement the federal gas distribution pipeline integrity management plan annually submitted to the department and consistent with subpart P of 49 C.F.R. part 192; (ii) an anticipated timeline for the completion of each project; (iii) the estimated cost of each project; (iv) rate change requests; (v) a description of customer costs and benefits under the plan; (vi) the relocations, where practical, of a meter located inside of a structure to the outside of said structure for the purpose of improving public safety; (vii) a comparison of eligible infrastructure repair and replacement in environmental justice populations as defined in section 62 of chapter 30 with non-environmental justice populations; (viii) a comparison of greenhouse gas emissions reductions from eligible infrastructure repair and replacement with other investment alternatives, such as electrification; and (ix) any other information the department considers necessary to evaluate the plan.

-As part of each plan filed under this section, a gas company shall include a timeline for removing all leak-prone infrastructure on an accelerated basis specifying an annual replacement pace and program end date with a target end date of: (i) not more than 20 years from the filing of a gas company's initial plan; or (ii) a reasonable target end date considering the allowable recovery cap established pursuant to subsection (f).
-The department shall not approve a timeline as part of a plan unless the allowable recovery cap established pursuant to subsection (f) provides the gas company with a reasonable opportunity to recover the costs associated with removing all leak-prone infrastructure on the accelerated basis set forth under the timeline utilizing the cost recovery mechanism established pursuant to this section.
-After filing the initial plan, a gas company shall, at 5-year intervals, provide the department with a summary of its replacement progress to date, a summary of work to be completed during the next 5 years and any similar information the department may require.
+As part of each plan filed under this section, a gas company shall include a timeline for repairing or removing leak-prone infrastructure on an accelerated basis specifying an annual replacement pace.
+The department shall not approve a timeline as part of a plan unless the allowable recovery cap established pursuant to subsection (f) provides the gas company with a reasonable opportunity to recover the costs associated with removing leak-prone infrastructure on the accelerated basis set forth under the timeline utilizing the cost recovery mechanism established pursuant to this section.
+Beginning October 31, 2023, a gas company shall annually provide the department with a summary of its repair and replacement progress to date, a summary of work to be completed during the next 10 years and any similar information the department may require.
 The department may require a gas company to file an updated long-term timeline as part of a plan if it alters the cap established pursuant to subsection (f).

 (d) If a gas company files a plan on or before October 31 for the subsequent construction year, the department shall review the plan within 6 months.
 The plan shall be effective as of the date of filing, pending department review.
 The department may modify a plan prior to approval at the request of a gas company or make other modifications to a plan as a condition of approval.
-The department shall consider the costs and benefits of the plan including, but not limited to, impacts on ratepayers, reductions of lost and unaccounted for natural gas through a reduction in natural gas system leaks and improvements to public safety.
-The department shall give priority to plans narrowly tailored to addressing leak-prone infrastructure most immediately in need of replacement.
+The department shall consider the costs and benefits of the plan including, but not limited to, impacts on ratepayers, reductions of natural gas emissions through a reduction in natural gas system leaks and improvements to public safety.

-(e) If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure replacement and provide benefits, the department shall issue preliminary acceptance of the plan in whole or in part.
+(e) If a plan is in compliance with this section and the department determines the plan reasonably accelerates emission reductions from eligible infrastructure repair and replacement and provide benefits, the department shall issue preliminary acceptance of the plan in whole or in part.
 A gas company shall then be permitted to begin recovery of the estimated costs of projects included in the plan beginning on May 1 of the year following the initial filing and collect any revenue requirement, including depreciation, property taxes and return associated with the plan.